loenard97/hdf5-viewer/README.md

  - Open, or simply Drag&Drop, h5 files to view all groups and datasets
  - Supports remote files on a NAS for example
  - Display datasets as graphs or text
- - Export files to various other file formats
+ - Export files to various other file formats, like .csv (Right-click on a plot to export)
  - Filter list of Datasets by name

 Files can be opened either by double-clicking, drag-and-drop or via the File menu.
 ![Screenshot](src/img/screenshot.jpg)

-Right-click on a plot in the bottom right to export the dataset to various other formats, like .csv.

 ## ▶️ Installation